-Forest Heights neighbor, Sherry Tader has garnered a bit of a following since hosting her first paleo party in the neighborhood a couple years ago.
+Sherry has garnered a bit of a following since hosting her first paleo party in the neighborhood a couple years ago.
 Modest about referring to herself as a Paleo culinarian, we happily are comfortable calling her that after sampling the delectable dishes you see here.

-Cooking since the age of eighteen, Tader says it took about twenty years for her make the move to cooking and eating Paleo.
-“When I married my husband Matt, I was a decent cook, but when we started having children, something inside me kept asking Am I cooking the healthiest of foods?”
+Cooking since the age of eighteen, Sherry says it took about twenty years for her make the move to cooking and eating Paleo.
+“When I got married, I was a decent cook, but when we started having children, something inside me kept asking Am I cooking the healthiest of foods?”
 And so began her journey of research, trial and error.

 According to the book, The Beginner’s Guide to the Paleo Diet, a Paleo Diet is an effort to eat like we used to eat way back in the day.
 If a caveman couldn’t eat it, neither can you.
 This means you can eat anything we could hunt or gather – meats, fish, nuts, leafy greens, regional veggies, and seeds.
 But the pasta, cereal, and candy has to go.